sonic-net/SONiC/doc/Sonic-mclag-hld.md

 ```
 - `mclagdctl config loglevel -l <level>`

     Set the log level of MCLAG.
-The <level> can be critical, err, warn, notice, info and debug, the default is notice.
+Log level can be critical, err, warn, notice, info and debug, default is notice.

 ```shell